Iankulani/expendable_stoat/README.md

 iMessage (Apple Ecosystem): Recognizing the dominance of Apple products in executive suites, Expendable_Stoat includes a module for operating within the iMessage framework.
 This allows operators to control devices or relay information via Apple’s secure messaging protocol, often bypassing network-based intrusion detection systems (IDS) that struggle to decrypt Apple’s end-to-end encryption.

 ---
 Telegram: Known for its speed and strong encryption, Telegram is a favorite for secure communication.
 Expendable_Stoat uses Telegram Bots to provide a low-latency, global C2 network.
-The bot can forward system information, handle multi-factor authentication prompts, and even download files directly from the target machine via the Telegram cloud, offering a high level of convenience and redundancy.**
+The bot can forward system information, handle multi-factor authentication prompts, and even download files directly from the target machine via the Telegram cloud, offering a high level of convenience and redundancy.
 ---

 ---
 Web Application Interface: For those who prefer a traditional dashboard, the tool offers a rich, responsive web application.
-This interface provides a birds-eye view of all active agents, complete with geolocation tracking, network topology mapping, and real-time command output.
+This interface provides a birds-eye view of all active agents, complete with geo-location tracking, network topology mapping, and real-time command output.
 The web UI allows for the creation of "Playbooks"—automated sequences of commands triggered by specific system states.
 ---

 Social Engineering Toolset: The Human Firewall Test